chrisadkin/Nomad-HashiStack-Lab/documentation/aws/02-apply.md

 # Deploy HashiStack with Terraform

-Before performing these steps, an AMI image should be created first using [these instructions](https://github.com/chrisadkin/Nomad-HashiStack-Lab/blob/main/documentation/aws/01-build.md).
+Before performing these steps, an AMI image should be created using [these instructions](https://github.com/chrisadkin/Nomad-HashiStack-Lab/blob/main/documentation/aws/01-build.md).

 1. Generate UIDs for the consul token id and consul token secret:
 ```